 Participants are all general employees with full-time status, elected officials, appointees and senior managers in the City of Pompano Beach, Florida who have met the requirements of the City's merit system.
+Participants also include members who transferred to the Broward Sheriff's Office and elected to continue to participate in the Plan, as well as specific management support employees.
 Members are further divided in the following two tiers: